richardsprague/Food/Food/assets/templates/Publish.md

 // Notify user that publishing is starting new Notice('Starting publish...');

+// First, export /content folder to ../export using Markdown Export plugin new Notice('📤 Exporting /content to ../export...');

+try {
+    // Use the Markdown Export community plugin by bingryan const markdownExportPlugin = app.plugins.plugins['obsidian-markdown-export-plugin'];
+    if (!markdownExportPlugin) {
+        new Notice('⚠️ Markdown Export plugin not found.
+Please install and enable it.');
+        return;
+    }

+    // Export content folder to ../export
+    await app.commands.executeCommandById('obsidian-markdown-export-plugin:export-folder');
+    new Notice('✅ Content exported to ../export');
+} catch (exportError) {
+    new Notice('⚠️ Could not auto-export.
+Please manually export /content folder to ../export directory.');
+    console.error('Export error:', exportError);
+    return;
+}

 // Get and sanitize vault path const vaultPath = path.normalize(app.vault.adapter.basePath);
 if (!vaultPath || vaultPath.includes('..')) {